ssenmosip/mosip-temp-documentation/Auth/Apache-Directory-Studio-user-guide.md

 * Each attribute and object class have unique OID (for e.g. 2.25.1284...) to avoid any conflict with other attributes within LDAP instance.
 You can use the above OID for experimental purpose.

 * SUP inetOrgPerson : specifies that samplePerson object class inherits inetOrgPerson.
-  STRUCTURAL : specifies that samplePerson is type of structural object class & able to add entry.
+  STRUCTURcAL : specifies that samplePerson is type of structural object class & able to add entry.

 * MAY (rid) : samplePerson class have a optional attribute.
 So when user select samplePerson as object class then it is not mandatory to the attribute in user entry.